Towards random uniform sampling of bipartite graphs with given degree sequence: Multicommodity flow - along a cycle

-On the RHS of Figure~\ref{fig4}, the dash-ed submatrix is in the {\em right form}: the main diagonal contains all $1$'s, while each entry in the small-diagonal is $0$.
-The second subproblem (indicated with the thick black lines, the four pieces fit together to a square matrix, again in the right form.
-We will process the second ("dash-ed") subproblem along the up-line, containing position $(i-2,i+2)$, so the only currently improper entry will have the right value at the end of the next recursion step (that is it will be swapped back to its original value).
-(Here we used again Corollary~\ref{lm:van-friendly}.)
+The second subproblem (indicated with the thick black lines, the four pieces fit together to a square matrix) is in the right form for further processing.
+The position $(2,6)$ changed into $0$ since we described the subproblem in the language of (the now smaller) $F_Z$: the positions in the small-diagonal depend on the edges of $Z$ only.

+We will process this second subproblem along the up-line, containing position $(i-2,i+2)$, so the only currently improper entry will have the right value at the end of the next recursion step (that is it will be swapped back to its original value).
+(Here we can argue the same way as in Case 1.)